Fabrizio-Caruso/CROSS-LIB/README.md

 - `apis` for an initial code that uses most APIs.

 Examples:
-- `xl.py create foo` -> It creates a new game project `foo` with a trivial code that initializes sound, input and graphics and just displays `hello world` on the screen.
+- `xl create foo` -> It creates a new game project `foo` with a trivial code that initializes sound, input and graphics and just displays `hello world` on the screen.
-- `xl.py create bar game` -> It creates a new game project `bar` with code that initializes sound, input and graphics and contains the main loops that may be used in a standard game.
+- `xl create bar game` -> It creates a new game project `bar` with code that initializes sound, input and graphics and contains the main loops that may be used in a standard game.
-- `xl.py create foobar apis` -> It creates a new game project `foobar` with code that initializes sound, input and graphics and contains code that shows how to use most APIs.
+- `xl create foobar apis` -> It creates a new game project `foobar` with code that initializes sound, input and graphics and contains code that shows how to use most APIs.

 -------------------------------------------